FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 All participants of the ESAP budgetary unit must meet all of the following:

-ESAP participants must meet the same eligibility requirements as NA participants who are elderly or have a disability.
+ESAP participants are given the same special consideration as NA participants who are elderly or have a disability.
 (See Elderly or Have a Disability - NA Special Considerations for additional information.)

-A renewal interview is not required unless one of the following occurs:
+A renewal interview is not required unless any of the following occurs:

-When information provided by the participant or authorized representative is questionable(g) or incomplete
+Information provided by the participant or authorized representative is questionable(g) or incomplete.

-Assigned to Simplified Reporting (See Simplified Reporting for the types of changes that must be reported)
+The case is assigned to Simplified Reporting.
+(See Simplified Reporting for the types of changes that must be reported).

-Designated ESAP telephone and FAX numbers for the interview and verification (See FAA Site Code 705C for contact information)
+Designated ESAP telephone and FAX numbers for the interview and verification.

 For a full list of disqualification reasons, see Disqualified Participants.